ckormanyos/wide-decimal/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\pi">, the result of which is
 <img src="https://render.githubusercontent.com/render/math?math=3.14159\,\ldots\,10582097">.
-In this particular example, all _heavy-weight_ components are deactivated and this is suitable for a _bare-metal_ mega-digit pi calculation.
+In this particular example, all _heavy-weight_ components are deactivated and this particular calculation is, in fact, suitable for a _bare-metal_ mega-digit pi calculation.

 Note in this example, how a specialized custom allocator called `util::n_slot_array_allocator` is utilized for exact memory management